 Hanauma Bay snorkeling

 The bay formed in the crater of an extinct volcano.
 It got filled in with water and tons of marine life.
-The unique shape of the bay prevents rougher waters from disturbing the area and aquatic life.
+The unique shape of the bay prevents rougher waters from disturbing the area and animals.

-I’m a terrible swimmer and get anxious when underwater, but I still felt totally comfortable since the water was calm, it wasn’t too deep, and there were tons of reef and amazing sea creatures directly in front of me!
+I’m a terrible swimmer and get anxious when underwater, but I still felt totally comfortable there.
+The water was calm, it wasn’t too deep, and there were tons of coral reefs and amazing sea creatures directly in front of me!
 I also loved that I didn’t have to go far from the shore to be able to access the reefs.

 Hanauma Bay History